Great White Fleet: Concerns and preparations

-Roosevelt's stated intent was to give the navy practice in navigation, communication, coal consumption and fleet maneuvering; navy professionals maintained, however, that such matters could be served better in home waters.
+Roosevelt's stated intent was to give the Navy practice in navigation, communication, coal consumption, and fleet maneuvering; Navy professionals maintained, however, that such matters could be served better in home waters.
 In light of what had happened to the Russian Baltic Fleet, they were concerned about sending their own fleet on a long deployment, especially since part of the intent was to impress a modern, battle-tested navy that had not known defeat.
 The fleet was untested in making such a voyage, and Tsushima had proven that extended deployments had no place in practical strategy.
 The Japanese Navy was close to coaling and repair facilities; while American ships could coal in the Philippines, docking facilities were far from optimal.
 An extended stop on the West Coast of the United States during the voyage for overhaul and refurbishment in dry dock would be a necessity.
 Planning for the voyage, however, showed a dearth of adequate facilities there, as well.
 The main sea channel of the Mare Island Naval Shipyard near San Francisco was too shallow for battleships, which left only the Puget Sound Navy Yard in Bremerton, Washington, for refit and repair.
 The Hunter's Point civilian yard in San Francisco could accommodate capital ships, but had been closed due to lack of use and was slated for demolition.
-President Roosevelt ordered that Hunter's Point be reopened, facilities be brought up to date, and the fleet to report there.
+Roosevelt ordered that Hunter's Point be reopened, facilities be brought up to date, and the fleet to report there.

 Also, the question of adequate resources for coaling existed.
 This was not an issue when the Atlantic Fleet cruised the Atlantic or Caribbean, as fuel supplies were readily available.
 However, the United States did not enjoy a worldwide network of coaling stations like that of Great Britain, nor did it have an adequate supply of auxiliary vessels for resupply.
 During the Spanish–American War, this lack had forced Admiral George Dewey to buy a collier-load of British coal in Hong Kong before the Battle of Manila Bay to ensure his squadron would not run out of steam at sea.
 The need had been even more pressing for the Russian Baltic Fleet during its long deployment during the Russo-Japanese War, not just for the distance it was to steam, but also because, as a belligerent nation in wartime, most neutral ports were closed to it due to international law.
 While the lack of support vessels was pointed out and a vigorous program of building such ships suggested by Rear Admiral George W. Melville, who had served as chief of the Bureau of Equipment, his words were not heeded adequately until World War II.